python-hyper/h2/docs/source/index.rst

 =============================================

 Hyper-h2 is a HTTP/2 protocol stack, written entirely in Python.
-The goal of Hyper-h2 is to be a common HTTP/2 implementation for the Python ecosystem, usable in all programs regardless of concurrency model or environment.
+The goal of Hyper-h2 is to be a common HTTP/2 stack for the Python ecosystem, usable in all programs regardless of concurrency model or environment.

 To achieve this, Hyper-h2 is entirely self-contained: it does no I/O of any